From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 Taking a deep breath, the pastor then speaks, his attention toward the children.
-"Timothy, your teacher and those like her are wrong.
+"Timothy, your teacher, and those like her are wrong.
 The age of 'political correctness' has corrupted their reasoning.
 Hmm, how can I put it?"

 He paused, then continuing.
-"Ah, simply put, children, that means we must watch the very words we speak, write, or even think, so as not to upset or offend, anybody," he paused again.
+"Ah, simply put, children, that means we must watch the very words we speak, write, or even think so as not to upset or offend anybody," he paused again.

 "But, Timothy, Jessi," the pastor went on, "to refer to Christmas simply as a ‘holiday,'" he said, "is going way too far in my thinking.
 Christmas not a part of culture!
-Let me tell you, children, Christmas is much more a part of culture than anything else your teacher or anyone else may want to throw at you.
+Let me tell you, children, Christmas is much more a part of our heritage than anything else your teacher or anyone else may want to throw at you.

 "Jesus died for His friends," Jessi said.
 "Is that right, Pastor Jacobs?"

 "Yes, that's exactly right.
-I guess you could say His sacrifice for us was the 'ultimate Christmas gift.'
+I guess you could say Jesus’ sacrifice for us was the 'ultimate Christmas gift.'
 He died for His friends – of His day and for all time, for you and me..."